JuneStepp/OneLauncher/README.md

 ## Launch Arguments

 - `--game`: Specifies starting game or game type.
 Accepted values are `LOTRO`, `DDO`, or the UUID of a game.
-You can find the UUIDs of your games in the games.toml configuration file
+You can find the UUIDs of your games in the games.toml configuration file.
 - `--language`: Specifies game client language.
-Accepted values are IETF language tags such as `de`, `en-US`, or `fr`
+Accepted values are IETF language tags such as `de`, `en-US`, or `fr`.

 ## Separate Settings Folders for Default and Preview Game Versions

 OneLauncher supports custom game settings folders through the `ddo.launcherconfig` and `lotro.launcherconfig` files located in their respective game install folders.
 Changing the value for `Product.DocumentFolder` will register the new folder with both OneLauncher and the game.
 Setting different directory names for the normal and preview versions of games allows for completely separate in-game settings and add-ons between them.
-The only exception is that add-on startup scripts installed on both versions of the game will run on both versions if enabled for one.

 # Development Install